 It’s simple, not very creative, and barely a decent photo, but of all the photos I took this year, this one is my favorite.
 You can see a lot more halfway decent photos at my flickr account, the best of which probably fall under the music category.

 Man, of all the photos I took this year, I can’t believe this one was viewed more times than any.
 You guys are weird.

 Biggest unfulfilled promise: The move to Canada

 On February 24, I announced the I was moving my entire family to Canada.
-I loved the look of the country, and after viewing apartments for rent mississauga, I decided that Canada would be a great place to bring up my kids.
+I loved the look of the country, but this was not a decision I took lightly.
+I spent a lot of time looking at new homes in Coquitlam and many other cities across Canada.
+I also researched the country in-depth so that I knew everything there is to know about living there.
+On completion of my research, and after viewing apartments for rent mississauga, I decided that Canada would be a great place to bring up my kids.
 I fully believed this move was going to happen by mid-summer.
 I believed it so much, I had thousands upon thousands of dollars worth of work done on my house so I could sell it and start looking into Canadian properties through realtors like Eddie Yan as well as others.
 It became clear by the end of the summer that I would not be moving to Canada.
 That fact alone has made the past five months rather interesting.
 It’s still a pretty sore subject, so let’s just leave it alone.

 Most popular kid moment

 I love my kid.
 He’s, as we say in the poker world, the nuts.
 One day in August, though, he did something nearly made me lose my mind.
 It also happened to be the thing most of you found the funniest.
 Read it in Safeside Super Kid.